 The Best Things to Do in London for Foodies

 Book an Afternoon Tea

 London is a melting pot of different cultures.
 It’s no surprise that the international food scene in this capital is so dynamic and diverse.
-From iconic restaurants, to stylish cafes and trendy pop-up stores, there’s a lot to choose from.
-While it’s tempting to keep eating at Nando’s (which I’m obviously guilty of), resist the urge and try something different.
-Some of my favourites are Dishoom (Indian), Yalla Yalla (Lebanese), Polpo (Italian) and Din Tai Fung (Taiwanese).
+From iconic restaurants to stylish cafes and trendy pop-up stores, there’s a lot to choose from.
+While it’s tempting to keep eating at familiar chains, resist the urge and try something different.
+Some of my favourites places to eat in London are Dishoom (Indian), Yalla Yalla (Lebanese), Polpo (Italian), and Din Tai Fung (Taiwanese).

 Having a local photographer take you around London means you don’t just get stunning photos.
 You also get a lovely complimentary tour around some of the most incredible places and corners in this lovely city.

 Phew, that was quite a list!
 Now you’re ready to pack your bags and explore London the non-touristy way.
 Let me know in the comments below if you found this guide useful and if you tried anything at all on my list!
 I’d love to hear from you.
-If you’re interested in having your photoshoot in London, please get in touch and let’s work together.
-Fancy getting an update the next time I publish a travel post like this?
-Subscribe to my email list and be the first to know.
-Until next time!
+If you’re interested in having your photoshoot in London, please get in touch, and let’s work together.